Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - Concept tests and client previews
 - Rapid iteration and quick turnarounds
 - When you need reliable results without deep technical setup
+- When tokens are low and you still need 12–30 seconds of usable footage

 **Features:**
 - Streamlined input form